 - Once I have registered my Brand and Campaign, how do I make sure my phone numbers use 10DLC?

-- What fees are associated with the A2P 10DLC service?
+- What pricing and fees are associated with the A2P 10DLC service?

 - How long does it take to get registered?

 - Is MMS messaging affected by A2P 10DLC?

 - What message sending throughput (MPS) do I get?

 - How do these rule changes affect short codes and Toll-Free numbers?
 Should I switch to 10DLC?

 - Is there an API for registering Business Profiles, Brands, and Campaigns?

 - Is Verizon making any changes to their existing A2P 10DLC service?